VHNam1507/ChatGPT_Assistant/README.md

 # **ChatGPT Assistant**

-    A simple Python program enables you to talk to GPT.
-Just enter your API key and chat with it.
+## **A simple Python program enables you to talk to GPT.
+Just enter your API key and chat with it.**

+---

-### Install dependencies using pip:
+### Install dependencies using pip

     pip install openai
     pip install speechrecognition
     pip install pyttsx3

 ### How to use this dumb_ass Python program

 1. Download and run the file called ChatGPT_Assistant.py
 2. Enter your API key
 3. Talk shjet with GPT

 ### How to get your API key?

-To get an API key for OpenAI, you will need to create an account on the OpenAI website (https://openai.com/) and follow these steps:
+To get an API key for OpenAI, you will need to create an account on the OpenAI website (<https://openai.com/>) and follow these steps:

 1. Log in to your OpenAI account.
 2. Go to the API keys page.